Abjad/ideassonicas2015/etc/draft.md

 # probably that new communications technologies increase the RATE of
 # traditional collaboration but probably only marginally increase the INCIDENCE
 # of traditional collaboration.

+Primary points:

+How are collaborative efforts at music composition impacted by the increasing availability of technology?
+And how is the relationship between composerly collaboration and technology likely to develop in the near future?

+Attempts at an answer depend on which technologies we mean when we ask the question and -- perhaps even more crucially -- on what we imagine composerly collaboration to be.
+In the paragraphs that follow we first reflect on the status of collaborative work in music composition.
+Then we turn our attention to the ways that the increasing availability of technology stands to impact this work.
+Our reflections will taxonomize collaborative work by disciplinary orientation and will classify technologies by both design and intended use.

+Supplied with

+1. composerly collaboration can be divided into two types: transdisciplinary collaboration and intradisciplinary collaboration.

+2. new technologies can be divided into two types, too: content-creation technologies and communications technologies.

+3. how do we evaluate the ways that new technologies (whether designed for content creation or communications) affect composerly collaboration? as an alternative way of asking the question, we may ask what barriers to collaboration we encounter in our own work and then ask whether (and how) new technologies either reduce or increase such barriers to our own collaboration.

+4.